 The Consul General

-The Consulate General of the Federal Republic of Germany in Hong Kong has been headed by Consul General Werner Hans Lauk since August 2010.
+The Consulate General of the Federal Republic of Germany in Hong Kong has been headed by Consul General Dieter Lamlé since August 2017.

 The Legal and Consular Section

 Services provided by the Legal and Consular Section include issuing passports and visas, providing advice on laws related to German citizenship, German pension and other welfare matters and providing advice and help for stranded German tourists.
 Additional services include certification of photocopied documents and signatures as well as notarial recording of documents for official and legal purposes, including affidavits, applications for a certificate of inheritance and pre-nuptial agreements.
 Consular staff also attempts to provide information on other legal and consular matters wherever possible.